zouchuhang/LayoutNet/README.md

 ```
 th testNet_pano_full.lua
 ```
-This saves predicted boundary, corner and 3D layout parameter in "result/" folder
+This saves predicted boundary, corner and 3D layout parameter in "result/" folder.

 ## Optimization
 - To Add Manhattan constraints and optimize for a better layout, open Matlab, then: